convertigo/convertigo/README.md

-# Convertigo Low Code mobile & Web Platform
+# Convertigo Low Code & No Code mobile & Web Platform
 > Convertigo is an open source Low code & No Code platform for mobile & web application development and back-end as a service.

 [![CircleCI][ci-image]][ci-url]